kevinmsavsani/Document-Search-Engine/README.md

 Preprocessing time complexity is O(n).

-4. Command needed to execute for search your query are as follows. command 1:   $python search.py it give following options to you
+4. Command needed to execute for search your query are as follows. command 1:   $python search.py .

+It give following options :
-1)to create index and search in folder
+1) to create index and search in folder.
-2)to search in folder
+2) to search in folder.
-3)to convert pdf to text
+3) to convert pdf to text.
-4)search in file by kmp
+4) search in file by kmp.
-5)recently modified or created files
+5) recently modified or created files.
-6)exit program
+6) exit program.

 Enter your option like 1, 2 ,3 ,4 ,5 or 6